solana-foundation/developer-content/docs/core/pda.md

 ## How to derive a PDA

-The derivation of a PDA requires 3 inputs.
+The derivation of a PDA requires 3 inputs:

 - **Optional seeds**: Predefined inputs (e.g. string, number, other account addresses) used to derive a PDA.
 These inputs are converted to a buffer of